alessandro308/apagiaro.it/_posts/2017-10-03-snowplow-algorithm.md

 ---
 layout: post
-title:  "How create sorted run for merge-sort larger than M (memory size)"
+title:  "How to create sorted run for merge-sort larger than M (memory size) using SnowPlow Algorithm"
 date:   2017-08-26
 excerpt: "A simple algorithm to create runs larger than memory size"
 tag: